richchapler/AzureSolutionsDocumentation/docs/Data_Migration_ADXtoADX.md

 This use case considers requirement statements like:
 * "We have instantiated a new instance of Data Explorer and need to migrate ~1.5 billion records from the old instance"
-* "We have tried `set-or-append async`, but we are hitting the Data Explorer cap"<br>
+* "We have tried `set-or-append async`, but we are hitting the Data Explorer time-out"<br>
-  _see Reference, "Query Limits" link, "Limit execution timeout" section for more information about the one-hour timeout maximum_
+  _Reference, "Query Limits" link, "Limit execution timeout" section for more information about the one-hour time-out maximum_
-* "To overcome the timeout, we want to chunk and iteratively copy our data by date"
+* "To overcome the time-out, we want to chunk and iteratively copy our data by date"

 ### Step 1: Prepare Infrastructure
 This solution requires the following resources: